-EDITOR’S NOTE: For current (2013) information regarding contraceptive coverage and the ACA, you can read this FAQ from National Women’s Law Center, an excellent article from Timothy Jost at Health Affairs about contraceptive coverage final regulations, and a Kaiser Family Foundation brief about women’s access to health coverage and care, which includes information about contraceptive coverage.
+EDITOR’S NOTE: For current (2013) information regarding contraceptive coverage and the ACA, you can read this PDF from National Women’s Law Center, an excellent article from Timothy Jost at Health Affairs about contraceptive coverage final regulations, and a Kaiser Family Foundation brief about women’s access to health coverage and care, which includes information about contraceptive coverage.

 On Monday, the federal government announced that, starting in 2012, insurers will be required to cover a broad range of preventive services – including contraception – at no cost to patients.